tango-controls/dsc-import/README.rst

-Tango Device Servers Catalogue import utiltiy
+Tango Device Servers Catalogue import utility
 =============================================

 The utility imports information from a subversion repository into the Device Servers Catalogue.
 The repository should be